ServiceStackApps/typescript-redux/README.md

 The next Component our Shape Creator needs are controls to pick a color.
 The **range** INPUT control is ideal for this as it lets us quickly change the intensity of each color using a slider.
-We'll need a slider for each basic color as well as a preview area to display the color.
-The only unusual thing is a function to calculate the colors luminance which is used to determine whether to show black or white contrasting text.
+We'll need a slider for each basic color as well as a preview area displaying the color.
+The only unusual thing is a function to calculate the colors luminance, used to determine whether to show black or white contrasting text.

-Otherwise `<ColorPicker />` is a pure React component without any dependencies on Redux, for that we'll wrap it with another high-level component later in app.tsx:
+Otherwise `<ColorPicker />` is a pure React component without any dependencies on Redux, for that we'll wrap it within another higher-level Component later on:

 ```typescript
 import * as React from 'react';